alienspirit7/L14_HomeWork/README.md

 ## Acknowledgments

-- OpenAI GPT models for translation
+- Google Gemini API for translation
 - Sentence Transformers for embeddings
 - scikit-learn for similarity calculations
 - matplotlib for visualization